Anders-H/MkBin/README.md

 ### Address

-An address is a location number that can be stored in any numeric datatype.
-The current will be used.
-When recalled, the number of bytes (regardles of address datatype) that has been inserted since the address was stored, is added to the number.
+An address is a location number that can be stored as any numeric datatype.
+The current will be used (`ushort` if no type has been specified yet) for storing.
+When recalled, it is always recalled in the type it was stored, regardless of current the type.
+The passed number of bytes will be added, so a document larger than 256 bytes cannot have an address stored in byte format.
-To store an address in the current datatype (`ushort` is default), use `SetAdr:n`.
+To store an address, use `SetAdr:[n]` where `n` is the address (i.e. `SetAdr:2048`).
 To recall the stored address, use `Adr`.
 The following example stores an address in `byte` format, and recalls it twice.

 **Input:**